 5. They lead children to theaters and museums

-Children's representations and even theaters - the foundationRussian culture.
-My grandmother took us to the shows or to the museums as often as she could.
-The Russians believe that the love of art and literature is an inseparable feature of an educated person.
-Children quite calmly endure two-hour performances.
-And in museums conduct all sorts of educational activities.
-Russia is historically so rich in genius writers, poets, artists and musicians that Russian children are forced to engage in the humanities literally from birth.
+Children's performances and even theaters are the foundationRussian culture.
+My grandmother took us to performances or museums as often as she could.
+Russians believe that a love of art and literature are essential features of an educated person.
+Children can easily endure two-hour performances.
+And museums host all sorts of educational events.
+Russia is historically so rich in brilliant writers, poets, artists, and musicians that Russian children are forced to study the humanities literally from birth.

 6. Russians instill in children respect for teachers

-Once the education of Russians appreciate so highly, thenrespect for the teacher is a logical consequence.
-Children know that teachers need to obey without any questions.
-In general, the figure of a class teacher is authority.
-And in the event of disagreement, parents will most likely take the side of the teacher, not the child.
-All because Russian parents understand how much the education of children is hard work.
+Since Russians value education so highly, thenRespect for the teacher is a logical consequence.
+Children know that the teacher must be obeyed without any questions.
+In general, the figure of the class teacher is an authority.
+Moreover, in case of disagreement, parents are more likely to take the teacher's side than the child's.
+This is because Russian parents understand how hard teaching children is.

 7. They do not believe in the children's menu